fenago/ernesto-spark-databricks/Lab_16.md

 **Step 6:** Let us run this program and check the output.
 You should see the schema as shown below.

-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.
-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.users"`
+`users.scala`

 As you can see, the schema been correctly discovered by Spark for each and every column in the dataFrame.
 Please note that if a column has values of more than one data type, Spark will infer it as String.
 The output of dataFrame users is as shown below.